aliceseaborn/otp-utility/README.md

 Manages multiple secret-keys used by an account for second-factor authentication (2FA).
 Each secret-key/seed is stored in its own account file and is encrypted with the user's pgp key.
 Account files are temporarily decrypted on-the-fly to generate fresh OTPs for logging-in/accessing a 2FA-protected resource.

-This project yearns to be re-written in C++ but i have nor had a chance to get to that.
+This project yearns to be re-written in C++ but i have not had a chance to get to that.
 In time, be patient.

 **Requires:**
 * gcc - Modern C compiler